riipandi/moonlight/README.md

 ## Quick Start

-This repo configured with ESLint, Jest, Prettier, TypeScript s moon tasks.
+This repo configured with ESLint, Jest, Prettier, TypeScript, and Tailwind CSS as moon tasks.

 To begin, we suggest installing moon globally, read the documentation [here](https://moonrepo.dev/docs/install).